rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 This works by changing the audio input to the line-in, also known as the audio input port on your Mac.
+This method works
-As long as you don't actually have any audio input device connected, such as an external microphone or some other line-in device, this method should work.
+as long as you don't actually have any audio input device connected, such as an external microphone or some other line-in device.

 <a id="Setup_Sound"></a>